Animal Rehabilitation Therapy

 Movement is important to get the lymphatics moving.

-Feline/canines and humans have similar cranial structure.
+Feline/canines and humans have similar cranial structures.
 There are approximately 29 cranial bones that are connected with sutures.
-Cranial bones are meant to move is a consistent and rhythmical (different from the breathing rhythm and heart rhythm) pattern with each other and with the sacrum in the pelvis.
-The cranial sacral rhythm is faster in canines 14 – 16 times per minute than humans 8 – 12 times per minute.
+Cranial bones are meant to move in a consistent and rhythmical (different from the breathing rhythm and heart rhythm) pattern with each other and with the sacrum in the pelvis.
+The cranial-sacral rhythm is faster in canines 14 – 16 times per minute than in humans 8 – 12 times per minute.

 - Chronic ear and sinus infections

 - Lack of energy

 - Excessive yawning

 Other Therapies – Include Fascia Stretching SFT, exercise, therapeutic stretches, and massage.

 Heat therapy uses heat packs or warm, moist towels, to decrease pain and inflammation, and speed healing.